What Is an Unsecured Credit Card?

 This isn’t meant to be a loophole in the system.
 It is simply a way to build up your credit score until you become eligible for an unsecured credit card.
 Just make sure that the bank reports authorized user activity to the credit bureaus.

-Another notable difference between secured and unsecured credit cards is the rewards system.
-Unsecured credit cards provide better rewards.
+Unsecured credit cards generally provide much better rewards.
 The rewards come in various forms, but most can be placed in one of three categories: miles, cash, and points.

 Travel Rewards